neosado/Firestorm/README.md

 UAV Wildfire Surveillance Mission Research

-Models:
-CryingBaby
-RockSample
-Firestorm
+Models: CryingBaby, RockSample, Firestorm

-Methods:
-QMDP
-FIB
-PO-UCT
-POMCP
+Methods: QMDP, FIB, PO-UCT, POMCP

 The code is written in [Julia](http://julialang.org).
 You need to install Julia to run this code.